DCMLab/pitchplots/README.md

 ![4](images/Tp4_def_pie.png)  ![5](images/Tp5_red_pie_nofifith.png)  ![6](images/Tp6_log_pie.png)

 **Pitchplots** has currently two plotting functions
--   `hexagonal_chart` uses a `.csv` file or a pandas DataFrame of a piece of music to do a hexagonal 2D representation ("Tonnetz").
+-   `tonnetz` uses a `.csv` file or a pandas DataFrame of a piece of music to do a hexagonal 2D representation ("Tonnetz").
--   `pie_chart` uses a csv file or a pandas DataFrame of a piece of music to represent the notes by fifth or chromatic. and one function to parse (compressed) MusicXML files
+-   `circle` uses a csv file or a pandas DataFrame of a piece of music to represent the notes by fifth or chromatic. and one function to parse (compressed) MusicXML files
 -   `xml_to_csv` uses a `.mxl` or `.xml` file and parses it into a `.csv` file using the [TensorFlow Magenta](https://github.com/tensorflow/magenta) `musicxml_parser.py`.